ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

    Space: O(1)
    ```

-4. [**BST From Preorder Array**] [[**Leetcode 1008**](https://leetcode.com/problems/construct-binary-search-tree-from-preorder-traversal/)] Given an array of integers representing the preorder traversal of a BST, construct the tree and return it's root. (imagind running a DFS from the root of the tree and favoring the LHS, that's preorder traversal)
+4. [**BST From Preorder Array**] [[**Leetcode 1008**](https://leetcode.com/problems/construct-binary-search-tree-from-preorder-traversal/)] Given an array of integers representing the preorder traversal of a BST, construct the tree and return it's root. (imagine running a DFS from the root of the tree and favoring the LHS, that's preorder traversal)

     ```python
     def bstFromPreorder(nums):